-Torys represented Bombardier with a team that included Michael Amm, Don Roger, Andy Gibbons, Andrew Bedford, Paulina Taneva and Andrew Cooley.
+Torys acted as counsel to Bombardier with a team that included Mike Amm, Don Roger, Andy Gibbons, Andrew Bedford, Paulina Taneva and Andrew Cooley.

 On May 3, 2018, Bombardier Inc. announced that it entered into a definitive agreement to sell its Downsview Airport property to the Public Sector Pension Investment Board (PSP Investments), for gross proceeds of approximately US$635 million, subject to customary closing conditions.